The journey to Reimagine Work:

 Recruitment taught me empathy, patience, and perspective.
 But to keep growing, I needed to learn how to lead differently, and that meant letting go of what had always worked before.

-Learning to lead without the manual
+Learning to lead without the manual.

 As the company grew, so did the opportunities, and before long, I found myself leading a team again.
 Some years later, I was offered a Regional Director position.
 It wasn’t a step I’d been chasing, but my Managing Director saw potential in me, and I decided to take the leap.